Visit the Judean Desert

 Herod's former Palace

-Masada is a mountain that lies at an altitude of 400 metres above the Dead Sea.
+Masada is a mountain that lies at an altitude of 400 meters above the Dead Sea.
 It's a tray.

 King Herod the Great decided to build his winter palace on this Mountain at the end of the 1st century BC.